Mlakshmipravallika/AWS-Static-Webpage/README.md

 ![image](https://github.com/Mlakshmipravallika/AWS-Static-Webpage/assets/89599922/a6471f3e-bd6f-4620-aef9-3559bdbf1e3a)
 ![image](https://github.com/Mlakshmipravallika/AWS-Static-Webpage/assets/89599922/c4e9a203-7e49-4fef-98cf-381bbd32de2d)

-# Step 2: Upload your Website Files
+# Step 3: Upload your Website Files and Set Permissions

 1. In the S3 bucket, navigate to the "Objects" tab.
 2. Click the "Upload" button to upload your static website files
 3. Grant public access and access to other AWS accounts.